Country Living in a Cariboo Valley

 Potatoes are probably the most common vegetable eaten in North America.
 So if your family is like most, you eat your fair share of potatoes.
 Some stats say the average person eats more than 30 pounds of potatoes each year.

 If your family eats a lot of potatoes over the course of a year, then why not plant some?
+You can buy true potatoes for growing at garden centers and plant nurseries.

-They are easy to grow and they are a great first crop for a new garden bed.
+Potato plants are easy to grow and they are a great first crop for a new garden bed.
 Planting and growing potatoes will help break up the soil for future years.

 As long as the soil is not too wet, you can plant your potatoes in very early Spring.
 As soon as you can get into your garden, get some potatoes planted.